 We are unable to take or house any pets in our

-Please contact your local human society or animal care and
+Please contact your local humane society or animal care

-protective services regarding when the pet can be dropped
+and protective services regarding when the pet can be

-We will connect you with a team member who can help.
-Prefer
+so we can properly connect you with a team member who can help.

-speaking with a human to filling out a form? call our corporate
+Prefer speaking with a human to filling out a form?
+Call our

 corporate office at the phone number listed below.